William H. Warneke

 William Howard Warneke, “Billy,” as he was called by family and friends, was an avid outdoorsman.
 He was born in Hemet, California, on August 13, 1987, to Kathie Holland and Harry Warneke.
 He was raised in the country and was instilled with the morals of country living—love for country, integrity, honesty, and pride in one’s work.
 He lived each day with courage.

-His courageous spirit led him to enlist in the United States Marine Corps when he was 17 and to serve a combat tour in Iraq.
-After honorably serving in the United States Marine Corps, he attended Pima Community College in Tucson, Arizona, where he earned his EMT-B, graduated from the college’s fire academy, took additional courses at the Arizona Wildfire Academy, became a National Registered EMT, and earned a degree in fire science with a 3.55 GPA.
+After his high school graduation in 2005, Billy's courageous spirit led him to enlist in the United States Marine Corps (USMC) when he was seventeen and to serve a combat tour in Iraq.
+His experiences in the USMC cultivated a strong leader.
+His fellow Marines often referred to as a 'model Marine' that they 'looked up to and admired'.
+After honorably serving in the United States Marine Corps, he attended Pima Community College in Tucson, Arizona, where he earned his EMT-B, graduated from the college’s fire academy, took additional courses at the Arizona Wildfire and Incident Management Academy in Prescott, Az, became a National Registered EMT, and earned a degree in fire science.

 When he was not working, he was learning something new.
 He frequently purchased books to read about his favorite topics: military history, reloading ammunition, construction, carpentry, landscaping, animal husbandry, archery, hunting, and wildlife.
 At the first opportunity he had he would apply his new knowledge into his life, whether it was building a chicken coop or fixing a broken something around the house.